DiddiLeija/abandon-the-ship/guide.md

 - **Never fall into a pit.** Burning is not the only way to die in this game.
 Jump to avoid fatal falls.
 - **Reach out the escape pod.** It's located at the other side of the ship.
 To activate it to escape, just touch the near **purple button**.

+### NOTE: Restarting the game

+Due to some issues, you cannot restart the game without closing it and trying again [^1].
+If you're using the in-browser version, you can just refresh the page.
+If not, you'll have to close the app/file and run it again.

+---

 And that's it.
 Have fun!

+[^1]: We're currently working to fix that issue.
+Sorry for the inconvenience.